-Corporate Performance
+Corporate Performance Goals and Actual Performance

-The corporate goals were established in early 2020.
+The corporate goals were established in early 2021.
 The compensation committee chose the performance goals described below because it believed they were the best indicators of our ability to successfully execute our business strategy and factors critical to successful development of our preclinical studies and clinical programs, and increasing the value of our common stock.
-The compensation committee did not establish weightings for the various 2020 performance goals, but instead considered them together as part of a comprehensive review.
-The table below reflects each of the corporate goals and the relevant corporate achievements, as determined by our compensation committee.
+The compensation committee established the weightings set forth below for the various 2021 performance goals.
+Overall achievement at target of these performance goals, as determined by the compensation committee, would result in a 100% payout.
+Performance at less than target would result in a payout below 100% of target, and no more than 100% of the target amount could be earned even for performance that exceeded the preset goals.

-Performance Goal Achievements Execute on GAIN Trial to complete enrollment We fully enrolled the GAIN Trial by September 2020, exceeding the initial study and support topline results within specified enrollment target of 570 patients and, in December 2020, we announced that the GAIN timelines Trial successfully advanced past interim analysis
+The table below reflects each of the corporate goals, their relative weightings, actual performance against target, and a description of Company achievements for each goal as determined by our compensation committee.

-Continue to engage with the U.S. Food and Drug Administration (FDA) for most efficient path to market assuming positive results from the interim analysis of the GAIN Trial in Q4 2020 We engaged with the FDA to assess the most efficient path to market assuming positive results from the interim analysis of the GAIN Trial in Q4 2020 Ongoing management of preclinical studies and chemistry, manufacturing and controls (CMC) development to support targeted atuzaginstat (COR388) registration timeline We successfully managed preclinical studies and CMC development to support targeted timeline for atuzaginstat (COR388) registration Initiate academic and/or collaborative projects relative to Alzheimer's disease We initiated more than the specified academic and/or collaborative projects relative to Alzheimer's disease Obtain podium or poster presentation at scientific conferences, and actively participate in investor conferences We presented at more than the specified scientific conferences and actively participated in more than the specified investor conferences Deliver on stated goals within 2020 budget proposal We delivered on stated goals within 2020 budget proposal Ensure all matters of corporate governance are completed in a timely manner We completed all matters of corporate governance in a timely manner
+Corporate Performance Goal Weighting Achievement (% of Target) Description of Performance Execute on GAIN Trial to support topline results in the fourth quarter of 2021 20% 100% We completed the GAIN Trial and announced topline data in Q4 Continue clinical execution and engagement with the U.S. Food and Drug Administration (FDA) and European Medicines Agency (EMA) for most efficient path to market 20% 100% We engaged with the FDA, EMA, and BfArM to assess the most efficient path to market assuming positive results from the of the GAIN Trial Ongoing management of preclinical studies and chemistry, manufacturing and controls (CMC) development to support aggressive timeline for atuzaginstat (COR388) registration 20% 100% We successfully managed preclinical studies and CMC development to support targeted timeline for atuzaginstat (COR388) registration Progress COR588 through IND enabling studies and Phase 1 SAD/MAD 10% 75% We completed all required IND enabling studies and the SAD studies.
+We initiated the MAD studies and anticipate completion in Q2 2022.
+Identify one additional pipeline opportunity and pursue as appropriate 10% 100% We selected our lead 3CLpro inhibitor (COR803) for the treatment of coronavirus infections, including COVID-19 disease caused by SARS-CoV-2 infection

-Bonus Amounts
+Corporate Performance Goal Weighting Achievement Description of Performance (% of Target) Initiate two academic and/or collaborative projects that allow for increased visibility of the mechanism of action (MOA) of Pg/gingipains in Alzheimer's disease/Parkinson's disease 5% 100% We initiated more than the specified academic and/or collaborative projects relative to the MOA of Pg/gingipains in Alzheimer's disease/Parkinson's disease Obtain podium or poster presentation at three scientific conferences, and actively participate in three investor conferences 5% 100% We presented at more than the specified scientific conferences and actively participated in more than the specified investor conferences Advance commercialization planning in the US and other countries if appropriate 5% 100% We developed a framework for commercial planning including several key hires and government affairs campaign Deliver on stated goals within 2021 operating 10% 100% We delivered on stated goals within 2021 budget proposal Ensure all matters of corporate governance, compliance and risk assessment are completed in a timely manner 10% 100% We completed all matters of corporate governance in a timely manner

-In January 2021, the compensation committee determined that our corporate goals had been achieved at 100%, and, as a result, awarded each of our NEOs the performance bonuses in the amounts reflected in the table below:
+As set forth above, following a comprehensive review, the compensation committee determined that our corporate goals had been achieved at 97.5% of target overall, and, as a result, awarded each of our NEOs the performance bonuses in the amounts reflected in the table below: